How it All Started

 Ant Commodity started with the produce they grew up knowing best, Ceylon cinnamon, which is indigenous to Sri Lanka.

-A lot of travel is required running an agricultural business based in Sri Lanka when you’re living in Korea.
+A lot of travel is required running an agricultural business based in Korea while its products originate from Sri Lanka, Malawi, and U.S.A.

 Gayani moved to Seoul five years ago to continue her studies in urban planning.
 Along the way, she married a Korean local, and now calls Korea home.

-Her brother, Ananda, came to Seoul two years ago to support the expansion of Ant Commodity to the Korean market.
+Her brother, Nisal, came to Seoul two years ago to support the expansion of Ant Commodity to the Korean market, which required careful adherence to local bylaws and an understanding of the Korean consumer.

 Ant Commodity Exchange is also selling its farmers’ products on Korean platforms such as Coupang.